-developed from reserve basins in the Texas and Louisiana Gulf Coast (both onshore and in the Gulf of Mexico), in the Permian Basin of West Texas, the San Juan basin of New Mexico, the Hugoton/Anadarko basins of Kansas and Oklahoma, and in the Rocky Mountains region.
-Significant amounts of gas are also produced in Alberta, Canada; with the recent expansion of pipeline capacity from Canada, approximately 14% of daily US demand is now met by Canadian gas..
-1 That number is expected to continue to grow as interregional pipeline capacity has increased by 75% from 1990 to 1997 to reach 11,406 million cubic feet per day.
-2 The US continues to be a modest net exporter to Mexico.
+The majority of the domestic gas is developed from reserve basins in the Texas and Louisiana Gulf Coast (both onshore and in the Gulf of Mexico), in the Permian Basin of West Texas, the San Juan basin of New Mexico, the Hugoton/Anadarko basins of Kansas and Oklahoma, and in the Rocky Mountains region.
+Significant amounts of gas are also produced in Alberta, Canada; with the recent expansion of pipeline capacity from Canada, approximately 14% of daily US demand is now met by Canadian gas.
+That number is expected to continue to grow as interregional pipeline capacity has increased by 75% from 1990 to 1997 to reach 11,406 million cubic feet per day.
+The US continues to be a modest net exporter to Mexico.
 In 1998, the US's net export to Mexico was 36 billion cubic feet.
-3 The market is thus truly a North American market.
+The market is thus truly a North American market.

-Natural gas is transported from the production regions to the market areas through pipeline systems, which traverse each of the lower 48 states.
-In 1998, an estimated average 58 billion cubic feet (bcf) was consumed daily in the Uruited States.

 There are over 5,000 active oil and gas producers in the United States, the vast majority of which are small independents.
-The top 25 domestic resme-holding companies accounted for approximately 47% of total annual production in 1998.
-The relatively small size of most natural gas producers means that they cannot justify the cost of in-house marketing and support of risk management activities.
-This has created a need and opportunity for natural gas gatherers and gas marketers, and has resulted in an active market for trading physical gas
+The top 25 producers accounted for approximately 47% of total annual production in 1998.
+The relatively small size of most natural gas producers means that they cannot justify the cost of in house marketing and support of risk management activities.
+This has created a need and opportunity for natural gas gatherers and gas marketers, and has resulted in an active market for trading physical gas.

 The gas processing plants are usually situated at the end of the pipeline systems that aggregate small volumes of gas into larger, more easily marketable gas pools.
-Generally, these processing facilities run full-time, extracting NGLs.
+Generally, these processing facilities run full time, extracting NGLs.
 However, at times, the price spread between natural gas and NGL prices narrows to a point which makes NGL production uneconomic; m this situation, to the extent operationally possible, the NGLs are left in the gas stream.
-With the emergence of longer-dated hedging markets in propane and, to a lesser extent, ethane, the forward price spreads between natural gas and the liquids stream are beginning to be actively traded and managed in much the same way
+With the emergence of longer dated hedging markets in propane and, to a lesser extent, ethane, the forward price spreads between natural gas and the liquids stream are beginning to be actively traded and managed in much the same way as oil refinery crack spreads.

-A'I ref

-s ol inery crack spreads.

-Interspersed throughout the busmiess chain are natural gas marketing companies, which buy, sell and trade the commodity.
+Interspersed throughout the business chain are natural gas marketing companies, which buy, sell and trade the commodity.
 Marketers add efficiency to the market by providing pooling, storage, balancing, financing and risk management services.

-These marketers range from larger integrated players such as Enron, which markets over 21.7% of total US daily gas consumption, to very small shops that serve niche markets.
+These marketers range from larger integrated to very small shops that serve niche markets.
 As gas marketing has gained acceptance, volume has grown.
-In 1998, the five largest gas marketers Jointly handled an average daily volume of 9.7 billion cubic feet, while the top 20 marketers handled an average daily volume of 5.8 billion cubic feet.
+In 1998, the five largest gas marketers jointly handled an average daily volume of 9.7 billion cubic feet, while the top 20 marketers handled an average daily volume of 5.8 billion cubic feet.
 That compares with 3.4 billion cubic feet and 2.2 billion cubic feet, respectively, in 1993.
-4 Some of the larger players are combing operations to gain market share, Duke Energy and Mobil, NGC and Chevron, and the Coastal Corporation a-nd Westcoast Energy are prime examples.
-Electric companies such as Duke, Southern Company, also are entering the field, signalling the alignment of gas and power marketing as well as pricing.
+Some of the larger players are combining operations to gain market share while electric companies are entering the field, signalling the alignment of gas and power marketing as well as pricing.